husnaincodes/husnaincodes/README.md

 #  About Me:
+Hi, I’m Husnain Tayab — you can find me online as husnaincodes.
-I’m Husnain Tayab Undergraduate CS student | Aspiring Data Scientist | Python, Pandas, ML enthusiast | Learning through hands-on projects”<br>
+I’m an undergraduate Computer Science student and an aspiring Data Scientist who loves exploring Python, Pandas, and Machine Learning.
+I also know the basics of HTML, CSS, and C++, which help me combine logic with creativity.
+I enjoy learning through hands-on projects, experimenting with new ideas, and sharing my progress here on GitHub.<br>

 ## 🌐 Socials: